 As time passed, Rajesh grew accustomed to his new home, interacting with Bhola, Maya and Bijli, our resident rescued pachyderms.
 Rajesh also spent time with Sanjay and Walnut, which hugely helped in his psychological healing.
-Being a performing elephant, Rajesh suffered from a chronic condition of arthritis and delicate, torn footpads which were given immediate medical attention by our veterinarians through medicated footbaths of Epsom salt and turmeric as well as regular cleaning of his footpads and trimming of his toenails.
+Being a performing elephant, Rajesh suffers from a chronic condition of arthritis and delicate, torn footpads that are treated through medicated footbaths of Epsom salt and turmeric along with the regular cleaning of his footpads and trimming of his toenails.

 With summer months settled here to stay, Rajesh enjoys munching on his favourite jackfruit and watermelons along with sorghum fodder and green fodder.
 A complete foodie at heart, if anybody happens to pass Rajesh’s enclosure during his meal-time, irrelevant of whether or not he is acquainted to you, he will make a loud grunting noise, lift his trunk and open his mouth!
 More often than not, you will spot his keeper, exasperated at this habit of Rajesh’s, mumbling “You just had your meal, Rajesh, what more do you want?”
 When proper attention is not given to Rajesh by his keeper, he is sure to express his discord by loudly trumpeting, and it is the same trumpet that you hear resonating and echoing through our Centres!